 How is orange able to stimulate humans psychologically and emotionally?

-A color is not something added by you for making a dull logo appear attractive.
+Color is not something added by you to make a dull logo appear attractive.
 It impacts human beings on emotional levels such that it is capable of activating a particular action.
-For this reason, you’ll come across several food and beverage businesses that prefer using orange for their brands.
+For this reason, you’ll come across several food and beverage businesses that prefer using oranges for their brands.

-For example, Fanta helps to make you drool while the bright orange color entices you to get hold of the bottle for quenching your thirst.
-It has been revealed by a recent research that as the light which is emitted from the color (such as orange) falls on the human eye, it is going to affect the pituitary gland and the hypothalamus which are responsible for regulating our mood hormones.
+For example, Fanta helps to make you drool while the bright orange color entices you to get hold of the bottle to quench your thirst.
+It has been revealed by recent research that as the light is emitted from a color (such as orange) that falls on the human eye, it is going to affect the pituitary gland and the hypothalamus, which are responsible for regulating our mood hormones.